 Onekahakaha Beach Park near Hilo is a great snorkeling spot for a couple of reasons.
 For one thing, a natural rock breakwater ensures a calm, safe swimming area.
 Second, a shallow, sand-bottomed ocean pool keeps the snorkeling as safe as can be, so beginners won’t have to worry about drifting away with a current.
 Nearby tide pools also make for some great exploring, while lifeguards, picnic pavilions, restrooms, showers, and parking make Onekahakaha an overall convenient location!

 You’ve probably already seen me talk about swimming with dolphins or manta rays (mentioned below) half a dozen times, but can you blame me?
 It is one of the coolest things you could possibly do in Hawaii.
 Try this dolphin & reef snorkel, a 3-hour boat trip which brings you out to pods of dolphins and one of the best reefs in Hawaii.

 Night Manta Ray Snorkel

 Along the same vein, swimming with manta rays is just as awe-inspiring.
-This night manta ray adventure, also a 3-hour trip, allows you to watch the mantas feed and interact with other sea creatures in their natural habitat, all from a floating neon raft.
+This night manta ray adventure, a 2.5-hour trip, allows you to watch the mantas feed and interact with other sea creatures in their natural habitat, all from a floating neon raft.
 (An added bonus is that you get to enjoy a gorgeous sunset on the boat ride out!)

 Though the Big Island has a wealth of adventures and may not be as well known for snorkeling as some of the other Hawaiian Islands, its bays and reefs rival the best of them.
 Enjoy the variety!